-- 12. Clearview Township will continue to participate in Simcoe County's Municipal Liaison Group, or any successor thereto, as part of the County's Affordable Housing and Homelessness Prevention Strategy. - 13.
-Clearview Township commits to its role within the South Georgian Bay and Springwater Geographic Municipal Grouping and in helping to achieve the strategic goals established in the Community Safety and Well-Being Plan, or any successor thereto. - 14.
-The Township will: - (a) work with the private sector, with public agencies, and with other levels of government to ensure the provision of a full range of housing options that includes affordable housing; - (b) engage with the private sector to understand and address potential barriers to the provision of affordable housing; - (c) seek out opportunities to engage with developers who specialize in providing affordable and attainable housing; and - (d) continue to support, and seek opportunities to coordinate with, community organizations that advocate for each resident's right to attainable housing.
+Clearview Township will continue to participate in Simcoe County's Municipal Liaison Group, or any successor thereto, as part of the County's Affordable Housing and Homelessness Prevention Strategy.
+17. Clearview Township commits to its role within the South Georgian Bay and Springwater Geographic Municipal Grouping and in helping to achieve the strategic goals established in the Community Safety and Well-Being Plan, or any successor thereto.

+18. The Township will:

+- (a) work with public agencies, with other levels of government, and where possible with the private sector to ensure the provision of a full range of housing options that includes affordable housing; - (b) engage with the private sector to understand and address potential barriers to the provision of affordable housing; - (c) seek out opportunities to engage with developers who specialize in providing affordable and attainable housing; and - (d) continue to support, and seek opportunities to coordinate and collaborate with, organizations that provide not-for-profit housing and other forms of non-market affordable housing, as well as community organizations that advocate for each resident's right to attainable housing.